-The JetNet Switch supports topology discovery or LLDP (IEEE 802.1AB Link Layer Discovery Protocol) function that can help user to discovery multi-vendor's network devices on same segment by NMS system which supports LLDP function, for example Korenix JetView Pro iNMS; With LLDP function, NMS can easier maintain the topology map, display port ID, port description, system description, VLAN ID...
+JetNet 4510 supports topology discovery or LLDP (IEEE 802.1AB Link Layer Discovery Protocol) function that can help user to discovery multi-vendor's network devicec on same segment by NMS system which supports LLDP function; With LLDP function, NMS can easier maintain the topology map, display port ID, port description, system description, VLAN ID...
 Once the link failure, the topology change events can be updated to the NMS as well.
 The LLDP Port State can display the neighbor ID and IP leant from the connected devices.